palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/campaign_tables.rst

 CVR_SO_CD
 *********************

-Cover page for a statement of organization creation or termination form filed by a slate-mailer organization or recipient committee.
+Cover page for a statement of organization creation or termination form.

 Sample